liberland/Constitution/Liberland-constitution.md

   * **§IV.11(4)** The Civil Court shall have jurisdiction to adjudicate all disputes between Citizens or other Residents of the Free Republic of Liberland and any body of the Public Administration.
   * **§IV.11(5)** The Civil Court shall have jurisdiction to adjudicate all disputes between two or more bodies of the Public Administration.
   * **§IV.11(6)** The Civil Court shall have jurisdiction to hear cases concerned with the well-being of Minors and Persons lacking mental capacity.
-  * **§IV.11(7)** The Civil Court may adjudicate civil disputes concerning contracts made outside the jurisdiction of the Free Republic of Liberland should such jurisdiction be conferred upon it by law.
+  * **§IV.11(7)** The Civil Court may adjudicate civil disputes concerning contracts made outside the jurisdiction of the Free Republic of Liberland provided such jurisdiction has been conferred upon it by law.
-  * **§IV.11(8)** All disputes concerning subject matter of small value as prescribed by law shall be adjudicated by one Judge.
-  * **§IV.11(9)** All other disputes shall be adjudicated by a panel of three Judges reaching a decision with a simple majority.
+  * **§IV.11(8)** All disputes concerning subject matter of small value as prescribed by law shall be adjudicated by one Judge whereas all other disputes shall be adjudicated by a panel of three Judges reaching a decision with a simple majority.
-  * **§IV.11(10)** The Civil Court shall have the power to issue Publication Orders in accordance with this Constitution and Warrants, injunctions and other orders as prescribed by law.
+  * **§IV.11(9)** The Civil Court shall have the power to issue Publication Orders in accordance with this Constitution and Warrants, injunctions and other orders as prescribed by law.
-* **§IV.12.** All administrative decisions of any branch of the Public Administration, and actions undertaken by its Agents, which are capable of affecting any Person may be subject to challenge in the Civil Court by such a Person.
+* **§IV.12.** All administrative decisions of any branch of the Public Administration, and actions undertaken by its Agents, which are capable of affecting any Person, may be subject to challenge in the Civil Court by such a Person.
   * **§IV.12(1)** All Executive Measures issued by the Cabinet may be subject to challenge in the Civil Court by a Person affected thereby or, in the absence of such a Person, by any association composed of no fewer than thirty Citizens.
   * **§IV.12(2)** Without prejudice to the appeal procedures, such challenge shall be admissible once only unless the original challenge was not genuine but brought in order to shield the defendant from liability or where a new challenge raises a different point of law.
   * **§IV.12(3)** The right described in this provision shall be exercisable once all administrative appeals have been exhausted.